-If several unrelated employers participate in a program of benefits wherein the funds attributable to each employer are available to pay benefits to all participants, then there is a single multiple-employer plan and the plan administrator must file a Form 1 or Form 1-EZ (and, if applicable, Form 1-ES) and pay a premium for the plan as a whole.
+If several unrelated employers participate in a program of benefits wherein the funds attributable to each employer are available to pay benefits to all participants, then there is a single multiemployer or multiple-employer plan and the plan administrator must file and pay premiums for the plan as a whole.
 Separate filings and premiums cannot be submitted for each individual employer.

-If several employers participate in a program of benefits wherein the funds attributable to each employer are available only to pay benefits to that employer's employees, then there are several plans (one for each employer) and the plan administrator must file a separate Form 1 or Form 1-EZ (and, if applicable, Form 1-ES) and pay a separate premium for the plan of each individual employer.
+If several employers participate in a program of benefits wherein the funds attributable to each employer are available only to pay benefits to that employer's employees, then there are several plans (one for each employer) and the plan administrator must file and pay premiums separately for the plan of each individual employer.

-If separate plans are maintained for different groups

-of employees, regardless of whether each has the same sponsor or the sponsors are part of the same controlled group, then the plan administrator(s) must file a separate Form 1 or Form 1-EZ (and, if applicable, Form 1-ES) and pay a separate premium for each plan.
+If separate plans are maintained for different groups of employees, regardless of whether each has the same sponsor or the sponsors are part of the same controlled group, then the plan administrator(s) must file and pay premiums separately for each plan.